MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 > [!NOTE]
 > If the app's **semver** expression starts with a special shell character or operator such as `>`, `^`, or **
 > *, the command may not execute correctly if you don't wrap the value in quotes as the shell won't supply the right values to our CLI process.
-Therefore, it's best to wrap the app's `targetBinaryVersion` parameter in double quotes when calling the `release` command, for example, `appcenter codepush release -a <ownerName>/<appName> updateContents ">1.2.3"`.
+So, it's best to wrap the app's `targetBinaryVersion` parameter in double quotes when calling the `release` command, for example, `appcenter codepush release -a <ownerName>/<appName> updateContents ">1.2.3"`.

 The following table outlines the version value that CodePush expects your update's **semver** range to satisfy for each respective app type: